pillfill/pf-java-client/README.md

 PatientServiceLocator helps organize and mange instances of PatientService (assuming you're managing multiple patients).

-Example CommandLine Tool
+Example Command Line Tool
 -------

-You can invoke the CommandLine interface by running the library as an executable Jar:
+You can invoke a CLI to test the API by running the library as an executable Jar:

 Example: **Get product information about drug with NDC '00555078802'**: